adamdrucker/adamdrucker/README.md

 # Hello, I'm Adam.
-## I'm an intern doing some learning in Linux, and with Python.
+## I'm junior staff with a sysadmin company doing learning in Linux, Python, and Saltstack.
  Also, some more Python for my own interest during free time.

 ### I'm currently working on: